Find Affordable College Courses

 Rochester, NY

-University of Rochester ranked #8 on this year’s Most Popular General Biology Bachelor’s Degree Schools in New York list.
-Located in the city of Rochester, University of Rochester is a private not-for-profit college with a large student population.
+University of Rochester did quite well in this year’s ranking of the most popular places for general biology students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the medium-sized city of Rochester, University of Rochester is a private not-for-profit college with a fairly large student population.

 Of the 212 students majoring in biology at University of Rochester, 33% are male and 67% are female.